Cranial Osteopathy for TMJ?

 What is the Best Way to Get Rid of TMJ?

-At Wellthy Clinic we believe a combined approach of hands-on Osteopathy TMJ to help reduce the severity or frequency of your symptoms.
-TMJ disorder London is a common presentation and we believe we can help you.
-Still not 100% about cranial manipulation what is it & does it really work.
+At Wellthy Clinic we believe a combined approach of hands-on Osteopathy to help reduce the severity or frequency of your symptoms.
+TMD is a common presentation and we believe we can help you.
+Still not 100% sure about cranial treatment?
+How does cranial osteopathy work?

 References